 During the year additional private finance arrangements were finalised with the Bank of Scotland to provide finance for new development projects.
-This includes new schemes which started on site during 2019/20 and due to start in 2020/21.
+This includes the scheme at Upper Scalloway which started on site during 2020/21.
+Funding was also drawn down during the year to purchase new office premises at 6 North Ness.

-8. Policies and Procedures and Risk Management
+8 Policies and Procedures and Risk Management